gingerbeardman/gingerbeardman.github.io/_posts/2022-12-11-updating-the-becker-cascade-navigation-filesystem.md

 It's also possible to add speed limit and camera data through injecting a new .lwd file (thanks SCDB!) into the split ISO filesystem.
 This relied on using Windows and some old apps.

-Today I wrote a small shell script to do the same on macOS (and probably Linux, and maybe Windows).
+Today I wrote a small shell script to do the same on macOS (and probably Linux, maybe Windows).

 <script src="https://gist.github.com/gingerbeardman/f18de0abe61c8dd548b4901b606bf39b.js"></script>